Fertilising your house plants: everything you need to know

 All you need to know is that you need a specific hydroponic fertiliser.
 The good news is that most hydroponic fertilisers can be used in soil, so you only need one.

-I would actually recommend getting a hydroponic fertiliser over a regular one, because they contain micronutrients as well.
+I would actually recommend getting a hydroponic fertiliser over a regular one because they contain micronutrients as well.
 Hydroponic fertilisers provide 100% of the plant’s nutrition, whereas soil fertilisers can assume the soil will provide some.

 I actually don’t know which is better, I just know that getting started with leca is hard enough without having to concoct potions, fun as it is.